Why the skin barrier matters

 Supporting Skin Barrier Function (Clinic Approach)

+Topical formulations containing oils or lipids may assist in supporting barrier function.
 These are used to support skin moisture and comfort.
 Topical lipids may complement natural skin lipids (Elias & Feingold, 2006).

 Considerations